deadc0de6/cploy/README.md

     -h --help                 Show this screen.
 ```

-## Remote host
+## Adding a task

 Connections to a remote hosts is done using SFTP (SSH).
 Multiple
 options can be changed: connection with password, with SSH keys, using
 the SSH agent, different port, different username, etc.

-Besides using the above options, The *<hostname>* argument can also be
+Besides using the above switches, The *<hostname>* argument can also be
-provided using a format similar to what the SSH client provides:
+provided using a compact format similar to what the SSH client provides:
 ```
 <username>@<hostname>:<port>
 ```

+After adding a task, make sure to check the daemon to see if the task has
+been added successfully with `cploy daemon info`.
+In case it wasn't, checking
+the logs in `/tmp/cploy/cploy.log` that usually allows to identify the issue.

+Requirements:

+* SSH access is working (obviously)
+* remote host key is trusted
+* local directory exists (`<local_path>`)
+* remote directory does not exist (`<remote_path>`) unless `--force` is used

 ## Talking with the daemon